Liftmaker Kone slashes business outlook due to coronavirus

 HELSINKI, March 23 (Reuters) - Finnish liftmaker Kone KNEBV.HE has downgraded its business outlook for this year due to the coronavirus outbreak, it said on Monday.

-"Kone now estimates that in 2020, its sales will decline or be stable at best at comparable exchange rates as compared to 2019," the company said in a statement, adding its adjusted EBIT margin is now expected to decline somewhat or be stable at best.
+"Kone now estimates that in 2020, its sales will decline or be stable at best at comparable exchange rates," the company said in a statement, adding its adjusted EBIT margin is now expected to decline somewhat or be stable at best.

-Kone had previously estimated its sales to grow by 0-6% in 2020 at comparable exchange rates as compared to 2019 and its adjusted EBIT to be in the range of 1,250-1,400 million euros, assuming flat foreign exchange rates.
+Kone had previously estimated its sales to grow by 0-6% in 2020 at comparable exchange rates and an adjusted EBIT of 1.25-1.4 billion euros.

+"Should the broad and strict government measures continue to impact Kone's operations well into the second half of 2020, Kone's sales are expected to decline by 5-10%," the company warned.

+Kone said measures to contain the COVID-19 outbreak in different countries had resulted in closing down construction sites, limiting manufacturing operations and limiting maintenance activities.

 ((anne.kauranen@thomsonreuters.com; +358925166112;))